braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 This data type cannot be edited once you set up your catalog.
 {% endalert %}

-![][9]
+![][9]{: style="max-width:85%;"}

-### Step 5: Enter a catalog name
+### Step 4: Enter a catalog name

 Enter a unique name for your catalog.
+This name can only contain numbers, letters, hyphens, and underscores.
 Note that you won't be able to edit this name once the catalog is created.

 Optionally, you can also add a description for your catalog.

-![][11]
+![][11]{: style="max-width:85%;"}

 ## Updating a catalog